 Also official is the 4G LTE modem, as if Verizon would let anything go out the door without one.
 Unfortunately. like most company programs, this database looks old and redundant, so it doesn't look like there's much more information to glean from this screenshot.
-It's not a world phone, if you were somehow expecting that, but that's all there is to see.
 Read More

 Since Google and Samsung called off their event (which was set to announce Ice Cream Sandwich and the next Nexus device), the rumor mill has been going at full tilt.
 Today, however, a more positive rumor has spun out: Engadget reports that "an inside source" has indicated October 19th as the new date for the Unpacked event.

 The source also tells Engadget that the event will be held in Hong Kong, and is timed to line up with AsiaD: All Things Digital, taking place next week.
 Read More

 Oh, snap -- things are starting to get real now.
 This morning, BGR broke some exclusive info on the Nexus Prime that they obtained from a "trusted source."
 Now, GSMarena is reporting that they also have exclusive info on the upcoming device, but there's one problem: the latter strongly disagrees with the former.
 In fact, about the only thing the two sources are in agreeance about is the display --a 4.65-inch Super AMOLED HD running at 1280x720.
 Read More